 Ride a Train

 Years ago I rode the Mt.
 Hood Railroad in Oregon on a crisp fall day and never forgot how much I loved that train ride.
 Kids love trains, so take your ride in the fall when leaves are changing and you can enjoy cool weather and fall leaves.
-Red Tricycle offers a list of seven great train rides for kids across the U.S.A.

 Ride a Gondola or Tram

-Ski resorts make great fall foliage trips.
+Ski resorts make great fall foliage destinations.
 Many ski resorts have fall activities for families looking to enjoy the mountains, and riding a gondola or tram to the top of the mountain is something kids will love.
 You can usually bike or hike down.
 Many resorts also offer zip lines, slides or other fun activities for kids in the fall.

 Kids love picking fruit, and apple orchards are often nestled in the most beautiful surroundings.
 Find an orchard near you and enjoy apple picking and fall leaves.